BarShirom/INKollective-project/README.md

 # INKollective-project
+Full Stack project in TypeScript implemented with tools: React.js, Redux, Axios, Node.js, Express and MongooDB.
-This is my first full stack project.
-I create a platform for sharing tattoos.
+I created a platform for sharing tattoos.

-The tools used in this project: <br/>
-Client - React, React-router-dom, Redux, Redux-thunk and Axios.<br/>
-Server - Node, Express, MongooDB-Atlas and Mongoose.